The 8 Best Stratocaster Pickups for Your Guitar (2024)

 It is possible to find more affordable pickups on the market, as we are talking about one of the most renowned pickup makers around.
 Still, the amount of quality that you get in return is impressive.

 5. DiMarzio DP110 FS-1 Strat Single Coil Pickup

 The FS-1 is a perfect choice for all those who want to add a little bit of a modern flavor to their Stratocaster.
 These pickups feature notably higher output compared to most stock Strat pickups and they are a perfect choice for those who don’t like that bright sound of a bridge pickup.

 Speaking of the bridge position, that is the natural place for the FS-1, though the pickup actually sounds great in all positions.
 You can get the whole set of FS-1 pickups and be sure that your ax will sound impressive.

-As we’ve just mentioned, this is a vintage pickup and the main reason lays in the accentuated treble.
+As I’ve just mentioned, this is a vintage pickup and the main reason lies in the accentuated treble.
 This pickup nails that good-old vintage Strat tone and covers pretty much everything from the 50s and 60s, without a single hum.

 When someone mentions no-hum single coils, the first thing that comes to mind is the set of Fender noiseless pickups.
 The company offers several different types of such pickups and they don’t have too many things in common, except for the complete absence of hum.